confluentinc/confluent-kubernetes-examples/security/internal_external-tls_mtls_confluent-rbac/README.md

 ### Provide authentication credentials

-Create a Kubernetes secret object for Zookeeper, Kafka, and Control Center.
+Create a Kubernetes secret object for Control Center.

 This secret object contains file based properties.
 These files are in the format that each respective Confluent component requires for authentication